dmytro108/svb2json/README.md

 # svb2json

-A Python CLI tool to convert YouTube SBV subtitles to JSON format.
+A Python CLI tool to convert YouTube SBV subtitles to JSON or text format.

 ## Installation